Center-for-Digital-Narrative/Living-Glossary-of-Digital-Narrative/src/content/terms/codework.md

 ---
 title: Codework
-description: "Codework refers to creative literary experiments that blend programming code with traditional language to explore the poetic and aesthetic potentials of computer code."
+description: "Creative integration of computer code within literary texts, where programming languages are used alongside natural language to create layered meanings and effects"
 ---